Chronic Hypertension and Pregnancy

 Systolic pressure of 140 mm Hg or higher.
 Pressure is at its highest when the heart contracts and is pumping the blood.
 This

 is called systolic pressure.

 Diastolic pressure of 90 mm Hg or higher.
-When the heart is at rest, in-between beats, blood pressure falls.
-This is called
+When the heart is at rest between beats blood pressure falls.
+This is called diastolic

 Another form of hypertension in pregnancy is preeclampsia.
 Preeclampsia is a serious

 condition.
-It causes hypertension and problems with 1 or more organs, such as the
+It causes hypertension and problems with one or more organs, such as the

 kidneys.
 Chronic hypertension increases the risk for preeclampsia.